Heat Press Ed. 101

 Destroy has a bit more detail.
 Don’t get me wrong, it will take a little more time to weed this design!
 However, in my opinion, the end result is the best.

-The weeding process for the Gesso font took about a minute longer then it normally would.
-This should be factored in to your pricing.
+The weeding process for the Gesso font took about a minute longer than it normally would.
+This should be factored into your pricing.
 Destroy took about 5 minutes longer.
 The good news is you don’t have to get all the detail!
 It’s distressed so if you leave a few spots behind that should have been weeded it actually adds to the look!

 Here’s the end result: